 Served as lead counsel in New York’s redistricting litigation, representing the New York Senate in defense of the Congressional, Senate, and Assembly district lines that were enacted in 2022 following the release of the results of the 2020 Census.

 Fair Housing Justice Center v.
 JDS Development LLC et al.

 Obtained landmark settlement on behalf of a non-profit civil rights organization dedicated to eliminating housing discrimination and strengthening the enforcement of fair housing laws in a case alleging widespread violation of the accessibility requirements of the federal Fair Housing Act and the New York City Human Rights Law at the American Copper Buildings, a pair of luxury residential rental towers in Manhattan.
 The agreement requires extensive retrofitting of widespread barriers to access, a $2.9 million monetary payment, and other injunctive relief.

 Obtained a $1.8 million settlement for the Estate of Antwoine Fort, who committed suicide while he was being monitored for suicidal ideations at Attica Correctional Facility.
 This is believed to be the largest prison suicide settlement ever paid by the State of New York.

 P.W. v.
 Monmouth County School District et al.

-Represents a former New Jersey public high school student who claims that school officials failed to protect her from severe and pervasive retaliation by her fellow students after her parents reported a shocking incident of anti-Semitism during a school field trip.
+Represented a former New Jersey public high school student who claimed that school officials failed to protect her from severe and pervasive retaliation by her fellow students after her parents reported a shocking incident of anti-Semitism during a school field trip.
 Read extensive coverage of the lawsuit in the New York Times.